 The Fairview area offers a wide variety of educational outlets, with many options available for both young and adult students.
 Below is a brief description of some of the different types of education and childcare available in the Fairview region.

 The GPRC Fairview Campus delivers state-of-the-art career programs & specialty training.
 Students benefit from smaller class sizes coupled with high quality personalized instruction, ensuring comprehensive opportunities for the learners of our region as well as students from across Canada and around the world.
 Programs include hands-on training to give graduates a head start in their chosen field.
 Instruction in selected programs is provided in learning centres through both classroom instruction and video conference.
-A proposed $10 million residence upgrade and addition project is slotted for completion in 2019.
+The completed $10 million residence and campus upgrades provides students and facilty with a modern and accessible campus.

 Fairview High School offers complete programming for grades seven through twelve.
 The schools programming covers both academic and non-academic courses coupled with a large variety of electives.
 In Junior High students are offered Industrial Arts, Home Economics, and French as well as Art and Computer programs.
 Partnered with GPRC – Fairview High offers the senior high students the opportunity to use the fitness center in the Physical Education classes and Sports Performance studies.